nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 ## Definition of 'Must support' for use in the FHIR profiles

-In FHIR it alows the use of a flag titled 'Must support' to be attached to any give data item.
-The FHIR specification states 'The meaning of "support" is not defined by the base FHIR specification, but can be set to true in a profile.
-When a profile does this, it SHALL also make clear exactly what kind of "support" is required'
+In FHIR, it allows the use of a flag titled 'Must support' to be attached to any give data item.
+The FHIR specification states, "The meaning of "support" is not defined by the base FHIR specification, but can be set to true in a profile.
+When a profile does this, it SHALL also make clear exactly what kind of "support" is required".

-In the GP Connect FHIR profiles we have used the 'Must support' flag to represent the required data items as described above.
+In the GP Connect FHIR profiles, we have used the 'Must support' flag to represent the required data items as described above.

-This leads to our definition for use in GP Connect,
+This leads to our definition for use in GP Connect:

-**Must support** = if a system is providing resources and one of the items is flagged as 'Must support' the sytem **MUST** include the data item if it is available to be sent.
+**Must support** = if a system is providing resources and one of the items is flagged as 'Must support' the system **MUST** include the data item if it is available to be sent.

 ## Using the List resource ##

 The `List` resource in FHIR is used to manage collections of resources.

-In GP Connect it is used to organise data returned by a query into groups of resources that can then be processed more easily.
+In GP Connect, it is used to organise data returned by a query into groups of resources that can then be processed more easily.
 For each clinical area query, GP Connect will return a list that identifies the data returned for that query.

-- When an API call returns data for more than one clinical area, the list will identify which data has been returned for which clinical area.
+- when an API call returns data for more than one clinical area, the list will identify which data has been returned for which clinical area
-- Where there are no items returned, the list will be empty.
+- where there are no items returned, the list will be empty
-- Where the return includes warning messages (for example, when clinical data is excluded), those messages will be in the list profile.manage negation where no resources are present in a system to be returned by a query.
-An attribution that is common to the resources it references will be returned, differentiating between items at different stages of a workflow, providing a mechanism to deal with warnings that can be applied to the group of resources.
+- where the return includes warning messages (for example, when clinical data is excluded), those messages will be in the list profile.manage negation where no resources are present in a system to be returned by a query - an attribution that is common to the resources it references will be returned, differentiating between items at different stages of a workflow, providing a mechanism to deal with warnings that can be applied to the group of resources

 ## Warning codes